HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/connect_to_server.md

 ### Connect to TTN

-Users only need config the server address and port in the  HT-M00 gateway.
-The server address and port are configured in the "HT-M00 Config" interface, Please refer to [HT-M00 Quick Start](https://heltec-automation-docs.readthedocs.io/en/latest/gateway/ht-m00/qucik_start.html) document.
+Users  need config the server address, port and channel in the  HT-M00 gateway.
+The server address, port and channel are configured in the "HT-M00 Config" interface, Please refer to [HT-M00 Quick Start](https://heltec-automation-docs.readthedocs.io/en/latest/gateway/ht-m00/qucik_start.html) document.

 ![](img/connect_to_server/01.png)